-The NEBOSH National Certificate in the Management of Health and Well-being at Work is designed to provide the skills and knowledge required to tackle health and well-being at work; achieving productivity gains, reducing absence and providing a better place to work.
+The NEBOSH National Certificate in the Management of Health and Well-being at Work is designed to provide the skills and knowledge required to address occupational health and well-being; achieving productivity gains, reducing absence and providing a better place to work.
 The qualification emphasises practical management solutions to workplace health to enable managers to understand how these contribute to the prevention of ill-health and promote rehabilitation.

 It is suitable for general managers, supervisors, HR managers, and safety professionals (rather than occupational health practitioners), who have responsibility for, or involvement in, the health and well-being of employees as part of their day-to-day duties.